NBChub/antismash_db-schema_duckdb/README.md

 # DuckDB Schema Initialization for antiSMASH Database

-This guide provides instructions on how to initialize a DuckDB schema using SQL files from the antiSMASH database schema repository.
+This guide provides instructions on how to Initialize a local [antiSMASH Database schema](https://github.com/antismash/db-schema.git) using DuckDB.

 ## Quick Start